-What we witnessed was the triumph of the Living HOPE Jesus Christ, over death, the fleshing out of the victory Jesus won for you and me on the cross, defeating sin and death for ever, once and for all, for we know that after Jesus died, he did not remain in the grace for long but came back to life on the third day, a fact of history that his enemies tried their best to deny unsuccessfully to this very day.
+What we witnessed was the triumph of the Living HOPE Jesus Christ, over death, the fleshing out of the victory Jesus won for you and me on the cross, defeating sin and death forever, once and for all, for we know that after Jesus died, he did not remain in the grave for long but came back to life on the third day, a fact of history that sceptics try their best to deny unsuccessfully to this very day.

 At the darkest moment of their lives, this light within them shone through.

 This was real faith, this was Christianity at its most powerful moment..
 They were able to sing and praise God because they made a choice in their hearts to believe in the promises of God.
 They knew for sure that Jeremy now was, not in a better place, but in the best place possible, as Gillian kept saying in the days following.

 Death was defeated that day and we were witness to it.
 This was when we started to understand what was meant by the eternal verse in 1 Corinthians 15:55 “Where, O death, is your victory?
 Where, O death, is your sting?”

 The way Max, Gillian and even Gabrielle, his 11-year-old sister, conducted themselves during the days following the death of Jeremy was I think the greatest testimony to the resurrection power of Christ.
 Many people have been touched including atheists witnessing this.
 One said, if this is what faith is, I want to experience this.
 At the funeral where over a thousand gathered, everyone was comforted by how the parents behaved.
 It was almost as if the parents were drawing from an unending well, springs of living water and hope and joy just bubbled out of them.